zhaojun83/SourceCoin-Legacy/README.md

 Download the miner from the source code.

 ## Running the Miner
-Download the .py file and run it in python.
+Download the .py file,

 Then install requirements.txt:

 `pip install -r requirements.txt`

+Finally take the .py and run it in python.

 # Security and Fairness
 The server handles all timing and reward logic to prevent cheating.